 Quick verdict

-Choose DeepSeek if you need cost-sensitive developers, open-source advocates, api-heavy production workloads.
-Choose GPTZero if you prioritize educators, publishers, hiring managers, content platforms, academic integrity.
+Choose DeepSeek if your daily work is mostly open-weight reasoning models that rival GPT-4 at a fraction of the cost.
+Choose GPTZero if your daily work is mostly Educators, publishers, hiring managers, content platforms, academic integrity.
 DeepSeek scores higher in user reviews (4.5 vs 4.2).
 Both offer free tiers — try each before committing.

 DeepSeek